JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-08-16-generic_classifier_therapy_en.md

 val data = Seq([
-['Patient was briefly started on Arimidex due to significant complaints of hot flashes and joint pain, for which these symptoms increased while on Arimidex.'], ['The patient continues to report pain more at the base of her skull radiating to the top of the head and into the jaws.'], ['Post-Surgical Finding: There are post-surgical findings from a previous lumpectomy with radiation seen in the left breast.'], ['Significant narrowing of the disc with tiny osteophyte and bulging disc producing mild ventral impress and minimal facet degenerative change.']]).toDF("text")
+["Patient was briefly started on Arimidex due to significant complaints of hot flashes and joint pain, for which these symptoms increased while on Arimidex."], ["The patient continues to report pain more at the base of her skull radiating to the top of the head and into the jaws."], ["Post-Surgical Finding: There are post-surgical findings from a previous lumpectomy with radiation seen in the left breast."], ["Significant narrowing of the disc with tiny osteophyte and bulging disc producing mild ventral impress and minimal facet degenerative change."]]).toDF("text")

 val result = clf_Pipeline.fit(data).transform(data)